nisovin/Shopkeepers/README.md

 Todo
 ----
+* Don't overwrite previously stored Attribute data of items in the save file, if we run on an not yet supported server version (and can't read that attribute data).
+Instead simple keep this data, to not break all items until an update is available which can interpret it again.
 * Consider replacing the trade interface with a custom one made from a regular inventory.
 It wouldn't look as nice, but it would potentially allow better functionality.
 It would be a config option.
 * Improve chest protection (the anti-hopper code is inefficient).
 * Possibly change the way the different "shop object" types are handled to make adding new ones easier.